The Horn of Plenty: Background

-British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
-He began his career as an apprentice on Savile Row, earning a reputation as an expert tailor.
-In 1992, he graduated with his master's degree in fashion design from Central Saint Martins (CSM), a London art school.
-He launched his eponymous fashion house shortly after.
-From 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy.
-He was unhappy at Givenchy because of creative differences between him and the label.
-In December 2000, McQueen sold 51 percent of his company to Italian fashion house Gucci, retaining creative control.
+British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial, designs and dramatic fashion shows.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
+He began as an apprentice on Savile Row, earning a reputation as an expert tailor, then launched his eponymous fashion house shortly after graduating with his master's degree in fashion design in 1992.
+From October 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy, replacing John Galliano.
+McQueen and Galliano's careers overlapped, and they were frequently compared in the press because of their theatrical styles.
+McQueen, who had a competitive streak, resented the comparison and sought to outdo Galliano's ideas in his own work.
+His creative differences with Givenchy's management resulted in tension.
+In December 2000, McQueen sold 51 per cent of his company to Italian fashion house Gucci – a Givenchy competitor – retaining creative control.

-McQueen had a difficult relationship with the fashion industry.
+McQueen described the fashion industry as toxic and suffocating, and was often ambivalent about continuing his work.
 The extreme styling in his first collections resulted in media accusations of misogyny; despite his objections, the label persisted through much of his career.
-McQueen was often ambivalent about continuing to work in fashion, which he sometimes described as toxic and suffocating.
-By the mid to late 2000s, he had reached a point of exhaustion with his career, at one point saying, "I go in, I do my business, do the parties, and leave."
+By the mid-to-late 2000s, he had reached a point of exhaustion, at one point saying, "I go in, I do my business, do the parties, and leave."
 He told a friend he regretted signing his contract with Gucci, but feared putting his employees out of work if he stepped down from his brand.